Justkim030/flask-ecommerce-store/README.md

 ## Note

 This is a demonstration application.
-For a full production deployment, the primary remaining task is to integrate a real M-PESA payment gateway API.
+The M-PESA STK Push is functional.
+The next critical step for a full production deployment is to **implement the logic in the `/mpesa_callback` endpoint** to securely verify payment confirmations from Safaricom and create a persistent order history in the database.